 In a mortgage of real estate, or any interest therein, the words “statutory condition” have the full force, meaning, and effect of the following words and shall be applied and construed accordingly:

-An instrument containing a form or forms of covenants, conditions, obligations, powers, and other clauses of a mortgage, may be recorded in the record of mortgages of any county.
-Every such instrument shall be entitled “Master Mortgage Form Recorded By (name of the person causing the instrument to be recorded)” and shall be dated and signed by the person causing it to be recorded, but need not be acknowledged.
-Upon presentation for record and payment of the fees provided in section 317.32 of the Revised Code, the county recorder shall record any such master mortgage form in the record of mortgages of the county and shall index it in the general alphabetical index of grantees under the name appearing in the title, in the same manner as mortgages of real property.
+An instrument containing a form or forms of covenants, conditions, obligations, powers, and other clauses of a mortgage may be recorded in the official records of any county.
+Every such instrument shall be entitled "Master Mortgage Form Recorded By (name of the person causing the instrument to be recorded)" and shall be dated and signed by the person causing it to be recorded, but need not be acknowledged.
+Upon presentation for record and payment of the fees provided in section 317.32 of the Revised Code, the county recorder shall record any such master mortgage form in the official records of the county and shall index it in the direct and reverse indexes under the name appearing in the title, in the same manner as mortgages of real property.

 The provisions of a master mortgage form recorded pursuant to section 5302.15 of the Revised Code may be incorporated by reference in any mortgage of real property situated in the county where such master mortgage form is recorded, by stating in such mortgage the volume and page number of the record of mortgages where such master mortgage form is recorded, and, if only a part of such master mortgage form is to be incorporated in the mortgage, the part or parts to be excluded.
 A copy of such master mortgage form shall be furnished to the mortgagors prior to the execution of the mortgage, and receipt thereof shall be noted in such mortgage.